heavenstime/gSmooth/README.md

 * testSmooth.m : main program for test.

 * img1.pgm     : Boat image for test.

+## A matlab program for calculate coefficients and truncation errors
+* totalError.m : main program
+  * output
+    * coefficientsForC.txt : coefficients for C program.
+    * dataPlotFunc.txt : data to plot function of approximated and true Gaussian function
+    * errorForPlot.txt : data to plot truncation errors

-## matlab and mex (for Gaussian smoothing and for sinusoidal integral, respectively)
+## A matlab and mex (for Gaussian smoothing and for sinusoidal integral, respectively)
   (This is an older version.)

 * gSmooth.m  : a function to calculate Gaussian smoothing